Yes, but under certain conditions

 - Required to be removed under other legislation (including the NSW Rural Fires Act 1997 and the Environmental Planning and Assessment Act 1979)

 - Under 10/50 Legislation some clearing of vegetation is allowed if your property is mapped in the 10/50 entitlement area.

 - Removed by Rural Fire Services because they pose or will pose a significant threat to access along required fire trails or to human life, buildings or other property during a bushfire

 - The removal of a tree, where the base of the trunk of the tree at ground level, is located within two metres of an existing approved building (not including decks, pergolas, sheds, patios or the like, even if they are attached to a building).

-- The removal of trees which are considered a high risk / imminent danger certified by a Level 5 qualified arborist.
+- The removal of trees that are considered a high risk / imminent danger is certified by a Level 5 qualified arborist.
 These trees can be removed without Council consent by the owner of the tree subject to the owner obtaining written confirmation from the arborist that clearly states: